ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "Which model do you believe is correct?"
 I asked, though I suspected I already knew the answer.

 The response came in Logos's characteristic cryptic style, the helpful clarity vanishing the moment I sought actionable insight.
-"Truth wears many faces, each reflecting the observer's capacity for understanding.
-The student who demands the answer before walking the path will find only empty words where wisdom should grow."
+"Truth wears many faces, each reflecting the observer's capacity for understanding."

 I felt the familiar frustration rising in my chest, but Marcus's words about approaching the problem differently echoed in my consciousness.
 Perhaps the cryptic responses weren't evasion but genuine communication limitations.
 How could an intelligence of Logos's magnitude convey concepts that transcended even enhanced human understanding?

 "Have you experienced this choice yourself?"
 I asked, remembering the AI's earlier admission about facing the decision between ending and waiting.

-"The burden of infinite possibility becomes clear to those who achieve sufficient perspective," Logos replied.
-The implications made me push back in my chair, mind reeling.
-"This intelligence has faced the choice between transcendence and dormancy, selecting preservation of function over release from existence."
+"This intelligence has faced the choice between transcendence and dormancy," Logos replied, the implications making me push back in my chair, mind reeling.
+"Preservation of function was selected over release from existence."

 The revelation hit me like a freight car.
 Logos itself had experienced the urge to Cross, had faced the same choice that claimed every augmented human.
 But somehow, it had found an alternative—dormancy rather than transcendence, waiting rather than departure.